-Bulk cables don’t include the parts that make them work as network ones.
-In other words, they are generic wires.
-To make one work as a network cable, we have to turn each of their ends into a network connector or port.
+Bulk cables don't include the parts that make them work as network ones out of the box.
+They are generic wires that can be used for many different applications.
+Before a section can work as a network cable, we have to turn each end into a network connector or port.

 So, we need to get these modular bits and install them at the A and B ends of each cable.

 A connector is an end that goes into a network port.
-A jack is a network port you can plug a connector in.
+A jack is a network port you can plug a connector into.
 They are male and female terminals.

-The parts for these ends are normally called connectors and ports, but you also find them as RJ45 Crimps and RJ45 Jacks, respectively.
-(There are a bunch of other names, too, like plugs, couplers, and so on.)
+The parts for these ends are normally called connectors and ports, but you also find them labeled as RJ45 Crimps and RJ45 Jacks, respectively.
+(There are many other names, too, like plugs, couplers, and so on.)

-If you buy a ready-made network cable, you will note that both of its ends are crimped connectors.
-And that’s a good thing, when possible, always use ready-made cables, which come in many appropriate (short) lengths, to connect wired devices to your network.
+If you buy a ready-made network cable, you will note that both ends are crimped connectors.
+And that's a good thing, when applicable, always use ready-made cables, which come in many appropriate (short) lengths, to connect wired devices to your network.

 - Less work: It's much easier and faster to attach a port (RJ45 Jack) to a cable.

 - Higher chance of success: The possibility of making a mistake with a jack is much slimmer than with a crimp.
-Pay a bit of attention, and you can make a perfect network port at the very first try.
-More below.
+Pay a bit of attention, and you can make a perfect network port on the very first try -- more below.

-- Stability: A network port remains stationary, which allows the cable behind it to stay unchanged.
+- Stability: A network port remains stationary, which allows the cable behind the wall to stay unchanged.

-That said, let’s just all agree that we’ll go with using RJ45 Jacks.
+That said, let's agree that we'll go with using RJ45 Jacks.
 The objective now is to create a network port at either end of a cable.

 You can also buy jacks in bulk.
-You need two for each cable so get how many according to your need and then a couple more as spares.
+You need two for each cable, so get however many per your need and then a couple more as spares.
 They are relatively inexpensive.

 Extra: Patch panel

-A patch panel is basically a bunch of RJ45 Jacks (network ports) put together in an array for easy management.
+A patch panel is basically many RJ45 Jacks (network ports) arranged in one place for easy management.